mcb2/ExData_Plotting1/README.md

 ## Requirements

 `getdata.R` relies on the `sqldf` library.
 An Internet connection is required to download the data.
-Esch script should be edited so that the correct local working directory is defined.
+Each script should be edited so that the correct local working directory is defined.

 ## Output